 Nuclear medicine scans

-Nuclear medicine renal scans check on kidney size, position and function and for scarring of the kidneys which may be caused by repeated urinary tract infections.
+Nuclear medicine renal scans check on kidney size, function and signs of kidney scarring which may be caused by repeated urinary tract infections.

 What is a nuclear medicine scan?

 There are 2 types of nuclear medicine renal scans.
 Both involve radiographers injecting a weak radioactive solution into your child called a radioisotope.
 They will then take photos of your child’s kidneys using a special camera.
 The 2 radiosiostopes are called DMSA and DTPA.

 The pictures will give your child's doctors information about:

 - how much overall work each kidney is doing

 Why is my child having a renal scan?